 - Vanilla (optional)

-Learn how make peanut brittle with the full recipe card printable below and important tips for making peanut brittle thin and crunchy, how to store peanut brittle, and more!
+Learn how make peanut brittle with the free recipe card printable below and important tips for making peanut brittle thin and crunchy, how to store peanut brittle, and more!

 What is peanut brittle?